kirstencampbellyoung/Data-science-blog-post/README.md

 - Question2
 - Question3

-There is also a MyHouse.csv which uses the machine learning model to predict prices on real worl scenarios.
+There is also a MyHouse.csv which uses the machine learning model to predict prices on real world scenarios.

 # Results